kyldvs/books/fiction/fantasy/lit-rpg/wandering-inn/notes.md

   - Ryoka is now under Teriarch's protection.
 Az'kerash may not harm her.
   - There is a memorial for Brunkr and Ulrein.
 All are sad.
 Many leave the Inn.
 Some stay.
   - There are drums.
 The goblins are nearing Liscor.
+- 4.32 G
+  - The Goblin Lord, Garen Redfang, and Rags' fates are all intertwined.
+  - Rags and her tribe are growing.
+They are stable.
+They do not kill humans unnecessarily.

 ## Volume 1